adamralph/scriptcs-nancy/README.md

 }
 ```

 In this case ScriptCs is still valuable since it bootstraps your package dependencies and default namespace imports.
-The trick here is to work out how to write your bootstrapper.
-ScriptCs.Nancy uses a custom bootstrapper derived from `AutofacNancyBootstrapper`.
-See the [source](https://github.com/adamralph/scriptcs-nancy/blob/master/src/ScriptCs.Nancy/Bootstrapper.cs "Bootstrapper.cs") for more info.

 Have fun!